blastomussa/blastomussa.dev/content/posts/cloudiq-sdk/index.md

 and monitor billing.
 Anything that can be done in the Cloud-IQ portal can be automated using this package.

-Includes several preconfigured data schema and API methods.
+Includes several pre-configured data schema and API methods.
 Custom blocks of data can be posted to the API as Python dictionaries.
 REST methods:
 GET, POST, PATCH, PUT, and DELETE can be called with an API endpoint and data dictionary as arguments.